2019-2020 Call for entries

 The 48 images that comprise the 2017-2018 exhibit were selected by judges from over 180 images submitted by children’s hospitals across the country.

-The exhibit will debut in July 2017 on Capitol Hill in Washington, D.C., during CHA's Speak Now for Kids Family Advocacy Day.
-Photos from the exhibit also are featured at association conferences, in publications and via digital media.
+The exhibit debuted in July 2017 on Capitol Hill in Washington, D.C., during CHA's Speak Now for Kids Family Advocacy Day.
+Photos from the exhibit also are featured at association conferences, in publications, such as Children's Hospitals Today, and on digital media.

 Children's hospitals may lease the exhibit or download a digital version.